These questions and answers were created by the STEMG to assist you in understanding the concepts of ASD Simplified Technical English (STE).

 Is a checker or a software product necessary to write in STE?

 No. There are commercial companies who sell software products (such as grammar checkers, etc.) that support STE.
-STE users are free to use these products bearing in mind that they should not substitute the specification.
+STE users are free to use these products bearing in mind that they cannot replace the specification.
 ASD, the STEMG, their representatives and companies they belong to DO NOT endorse or certify “commercial companies” or providers that sell their software products which they declare to be ASD-STE100″fully compliant”.
-These commercial companies or providers have not received any authorization to use in their material the ASD Logo, the Copyright and the Trademark of ASD-STE100.
+These commercial companies or providers have not received any authorization to use the ASD logo, copyright or trademark of ASD-STE100 in their material.

 Where can I get STE training?